ttkzw/emaillab.jp/src/content/docs/charcode/hentaigana.md

 }
 </style>

-This page was created as an example of using a hentaigana web font, "[Noto Serif Hentaigana](https://fonts.google.com/noto/specimen/Noto+Serif+Hentaigana)".
+This page was created to test the display of hentaigana font, "[Noto Serif Hentaigana](https://fonts.google.com/noto/specimen/Noto+Serif+Hentaigana)".

 ## あ行